BasmaMauad/DRL-CarSimulator/Demo/README.md

 Language: c++
 How to run: in the folder "second task" run the main.cpp file

+Notes:
-note: * I used opencv to load, write and show the image.
+      * I used opencv to load, write and show the image.
       * The output image is attached in the same folder.

 ### 3rd required: